sa2c/sunpyter/README.md

   * **I get ERROR: /cdt_storage/<my_username> does not exist.**
     You need to log into the CDT storage log in node to have your home directory created first.
-  * **It does not work with the Windows Subsystem for Linux** This is a known issue, sorry.
-    Use Git Bash instead.